Tag Archives: spring cleaning

 Bathrooms are germ cesspits and yours is no different no matter how often you clean it.
 Don’t just clean the bath and shower or the toilet, but clean the extractor fans, too, as this will stop any dust flying through the air and misting your bathroom with more dirt.

-Bring in the carpet cleaning experts:
+Bring in the cleaning experts:

-You can either hire someone to do it for you or you can hire a carpet cleaning machine and do it yourself.
+When it comes to carpet cleaning you can either hire someone to do it for you or you can hire a carpet cleaning machine and do it yourself.
 This should be done every three to six months because of dust and mite build up in the fibers.
 Cleaning out the carpets can also be done with steam cleaners and shampoo, but you need to make sure you don’t over wet it.
 The last thing you need in your quest to clean up is mold growth in the carpet and that musty smell that follows.

 Sparkling windows: